-Investigator(s): Rob Rogers, Ghassan Alaka, Jason Dunion, Michael Fischer, Paul Reasor, Jun Zhang, Sharan Majumdar (Univ. of Miami/RSMAS), Alexis Wilson (Univ. of Miami/RSMAS), Quinton Lawton (Univ. of Miami/RSMAS), Xiaomin Chen (Univ.
-Alabama - Huntsville)
+Investigator(s): Rob Rogers, Ghassan Alaka, Trey Alvey, Jason Dunion, Michael Fischer, Paul Reasor, Jun Zhang, Philippe Papin (NOAA/NHC), Xiaomin Chen (Univ.
+Alabama - Huntsville), Dave Raymond (New Mexico Tech), Zeljka Stone (New Mexico Tech), Stipo Sentic (New Mexico Tech)

-Requirements: Pre-genesis disturbances (pre-TDs), including NHC-designated "Invests"
+Requirements: Pre-genesis disturbances (pre-TCs), including NHC-designated "Invests"

-Plain Language Description: An accurate prediction of hurricane formation requires an improved knowledge of the precipitation (rainfall) organization and the developing storm circulation response, in the context of environmental characteristics, during the formation process.
-The overall goal of this experiment is to use aircraft observations to investigate how precipitation (rainfall) within a tropical disturbance (such as an African easterly wave) is involved in the development and intensification of an incipient tropical storm circulation by sampling the characteristics of the precipitation, as well as the thermodynamic and wind structure of the circulation.
+Plain Language Description: An accurate prediction of hurricane formation requires an improved knowledge of the precipitation (rainfall) structure and organization and the developing storm circulation response, in the context of environmental characteristics, during the formation process.
+The overall goal of this experiment is to use aircraft observations to investigate how precipitation (rainfall) within a tropical disturbance (i.e., a pre-TC, such as an African easterly wave) is involved in the development and intensification of an incipient tropical storm circulation by sampling the characteristics of the precipitation, as well as the thermodynamic and wind structure of the circulation within which the precipitation occurs.

-Genesis Stage Science Objective(s) Addressed:

-The overarching objective is to investigate the physical processes that determine if a pre-genesis disturbance will mature into a TC, including the organization of convection and the development of a closed low-level circulation.
+Genesis Stage Science Objective(s) Addressed: The overarching objective is to investigate the physical processes that determine if a pre-genesis disturbance will mature into a TC, including the organization of convection and the development of a closed low-level circulation.

-- 1) To investigate the precipitation modes that are prevalent during the genesis stage and the response of the vortex to that precipitation organization [APHEX Goal 3]. - 2) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture, stability) for tropical cyclogenesis in the environment near a pre-TD, especially the downstream environment [APHEX Goal 3]. - 3) Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in tropical disturbances that are in the pre-genesis or genesis stage.
+- 1) To investigate the precipitation modes that are prevalent during the genesis stage and the response of the vortex to that precipitation organization [APHEX Goal 3]. - 2) To investigate the favorability in both dynamics (e.g., vertical wind shear) and thermodynamics (e.g., moisture, stability) for tropical cyclogenesis in the environment near a pre-TC, especially the downstream environment [APHEX Goal 3]. - 3) Test new (or improved) technologies with the potential to fill gaps, both spatially and temporally, in the existing suite of airborne measurements in tropical disturbances that are in the pre-genesis or genesis stage.
 These measurements include improved three-dimensional representation of the tropical disturbance/TC wind field, more spatially dense thermodynamic sampling of the boundary layer, and more accurate measurements of ocean surface winds [APHEX Goal 2]

 Motivation: A longstanding challenge for hurricane forecasters, theoreticians, and numerical weather forecast systems is to distinguish tropical waves that will develop into hurricanes from tropical waves that will not develop.
-One of the fundamental requirements to achieve a more accurate understanding and prediction of tropical cyclogenesis events is an improved knowledge of the precipitation organization and the developing vortex response, in the context of environmental (kinematic and thermodynamic) conditions, during the formation process.
+One of the fundamental requirements to achieve a more accurate understanding and prediction of tropical cyclogenesis events is an improved knowledge of the precipitation organization and the developing vortex response, in the context of environmental (i.e., kinematic and thermodynamic) conditions, during the formation process.